Inna1201/README-Generator-Inna-s-Node.js-Challenge/myREADME.md

 # Project requirements
-Create a README file by using a command-line application to generate one.
+Create a command-line application that generates a README file by using the Inquirer package.